PeaProtein/C-to-LLVM-IR-Compiler/README.md

 		x = x + 1;
 	}
 	```
-7. Function definition, arrays, and memory management are not supported.
+7. Memory management, functions, arrays, and use of libraries are not supported.